A Guide to Disaster Recovery Strategies in AWS

 Disaster recovery for IT workloads is not a nice to have; it's a necessity.

-What is Disaster Recovery, and Why Do you Need It?
+What is Disaster Recovery, and Why Do You Need It?

 Isn't Being in the Cloud Good Enough?